Skip advert

 What's it like to drive?

-Immediately the Vanquish feels like a car transformed.
+Immediately the Vanquish feels like a car transformed over the original.
 Whereas before the gearbox always felt like a weak link, now it’s central to the Vanquish’s personality: smooth and almost invisible at low speeds and then fast and punchy when you call for a maximum-revs upshift.
 You can sense it’s making the most of the V12’s might, too.
 Okay, so 568bhp is nothing more than ordinary at this price point these days but in isolation it’s hard to believe many people would want considerably more.
 The Vanquish still needs some revs to feel truly like a supercar but over 4000rpm or so it really flies and the new shorter ratios mean you can access that creamy, precisely delivered torrent of power readily.
 The ’box still lacks the scintillating response of the very best dual clutch transmissions but it’s close… and a million miles from the previous six-speed effort.
 The whole car has a new energy and tension.

 Advertisement - Article continues below